 It also needs to be easy to use, writes Robin Ganzert, Ph.D., president and CEO at American Humane.
 “Giving should be as simple and direct as one-click ordering.”
 As proof, Ganzert points to a survey by an online fundraising company in which almost “half of respondents said they would give to their favorite nonprofit more often if it were easier or more convenient to donate.”

-Here are a few details that great donation pages have in common:
+Here are a few elements that great donation pages have in common:

-- As few information fields for donors to fill out as possible
+- As few fields for donors to fill out as possible

 - Suggested donation amounts